turksmathstuff/turksmathstuff.github.io/calcbc.md

 ## Notes 11
+(This is not a topic that's esssential for Calc BC.
+If you're running low on time, just skip it entirely.)
 Integrals of powers of trig functions; saving a power; using Pythagorean Identities.

 * [Here's a link](https://docs.google.com/open?id=0B11F_FpivrRiOTlmMGIzODktMzc5MS00ZTE1LWI0MDMtYzA4YzIyYTU2YmFl) to the notes.